lucafabbri/HostedWatson/README.md

 2.  **Suggest Features**: Have a great idea?
 [Open an issue](https://github.com/lucafabbri/HostedWatson/issues) to start a discussion.
 3.  **Submit Pull Requests**: Feel free to fork the repository, create a new branch for your changes, and open a Pull Request when you're ready.

+For detailed contributing guidelines, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## ❤️ Support the Project

 The easiest way to show your support is by **starring the repository** on GitHub! ⭐